ramitsarkar902/virtucart/Readme.md

 ## Description

-VirtueCart is an e-commerce and billing application developed as an assignment for Plotline.
+VirtuCart is an e-commerce and billing application developed as an assignment for Plotline.
 The project is divided into two main parts: the frontend and the backend.

 ## Technologies Used